I Got Digital Lavender Nails & I Can Confirm It’s The New Nude

 @amandame320 Spring nails because I’m over Winter 💜 #nails #nailinspo #iridescent #lavendernails #nailinspo2023 ♬ original sound - Amanda

-For your lavender base, some excellent options are Lilac Wine by Lights Lacquer, Lavender Lace and Live Love Lavender by CND, Dreamscape by INLP, and Emma or Jaleesa by Emilie Heathe.
+For your lavender base, some excellent options are Lavender Lace by CND, and Go Ginza by Essie.
 Kandalec also loves I Sold My Crypto by OPI, a deeper lavender that’s still in the tonal family and packed with plenty of glitter.

-Nail artist Gina Edwards offers another method: “I suggest layering two different types of lavender, always working with the less sheer color as your first coat, then apply your third coat of sheer and follow up with a top coat.”
-If you want to double down on the “digital,” why not swipe on a chrome layer like CND Over The Top Effects to achieve an extra reflective result?
+Nail artist Gina Edwards offers another method: “I suggest layering two different types of lavender, always working with the less sheer colour as your first coat, then apply your third coat of sheer and follow up with a top coat.”
+If you want to double down on the “digital,” why not swipe on a chrome layer to achieve an extra reflective result?

 It’s okay if the future freaks you out — digital lavender is here as a reminder to stay present and grounded, and luxuriate in the possibilities.